-First one notes that although (13) is extracted from pieces of p(s) which have already well converged in terms of m and L, the resulting window of sizes is limited.
-Although we took this into account in estimating (13), we cannot exclude a further small upward shift in the central value as the window size increases.
+First one notes that although Eq.
+(13) is extracted from pieces of p(s) which have already well converged in terms of m and L, the resulting window of sizes is limited.
+Although we took this into account in estimating Eq.
+(13), we cannot exclude a further small upward shift in the central value as the window size increases.
+Discussion of the finite-size effects in the numerical determination of τ was given previously both for one and two dimensions.^{56-59}

 Second, we have also measured the effective ζ exponent for the sizes and masses used here.
 From measurements of S_m we extract $\zeta = 1.19 \pm 0.01$ as can be seen on Fig. 2.
-We have checked that comparable estimates can be extracted from the structure factor S(q), as measured also in [48], using fits taking into account the mass.
+We have checked that comparable estimates can be extracted from the structure factor S(q), as measured also in Ref.
+48 using fits taking into account the mass.
 Inserting this value for an effective ζ into Eq.
-(12), this results in an effective value for $\tau{\text{conj}} = 1.086 \pm 0.004$, which is in much better agreement with our measured value (13).
+(12), this results in an effective value for $\tau{\text{conj}} = 1.086 \pm 0.004$, which is in much better agreement with our measured value [Eq.
+(13)].

-Finally, deviations from the conjecture for the asymptotic value of τ are still, strictly speaking, possible, but if they exist they must be around or below the error of 0.02 in Eq.
+Finally, deviations from the conjecture for the asymptotic value of τ are, strictly speaking, still possible, but if they exist they must be around or below the error of 0.02 in Eq.
 (13).
-This does not rule them out since, as discussed in [50], if present they are expected to be small [58].
+This does not rule them out since, as discussed in Ref.